jm2826/jm2826-UDacity-Data-Engineering-with-AWS/README.md

 2. COPY data from S3 source that are in 3NF.
 3. INSERT Copied S3 DATA into the Redshift Staging Tables
 4. INSERT data into Fact and Dimension tables.

+`Joel_Data_Warehouse_Project_testfile.ipynb`
+1. Open this file in Jupyter Notebook
+2. Run each cell in order from top to bottom.
+3. Results will display the count of each table we created

 ## License
 The content of this repository is licensed under a